Get estimate

 Effective Collaboration with a Product Team During the Discovery Phase

-Transparency in decision-making is key.
+Transparency in decision making is key.

-These tools help us stay connected, share updates, and track progress in real-time.
-This is particularly useful when coordinating across multiple time zones.
+These tools help us to stay connected, share updates and track progress in real time.

 Product Discovery Phase Deliverables

-So, what can you expect as deliverables from our product discovery efforts?
 Here’s what our clients receive after we conduct user research, propose solutions, and analyze the product.

 UX Design

 Our team develops a high-quality and functional prototype to demonstrate how the app will work.
-Along with this, we provide a detailed project vision that outlines the main objectives and the proposed solution.

 Project Documentation

-You will receive comprehensive project documentation and spreadsheets.
 This includes a conceptual description of the future minimum viable product (MVP) business model and a detailed description of all product-related business processes.

 This documentation covers requirements, functionality, team structure, market strategy, and financial aspects.